 - In the Pixel Editor Operations pane, click Apply.
 The values from the vertices of the selected region will be used to ground values.

 Save your edits

-To commit your edits back to the data source, you must save your edits.
+To commit your edits back to the data source, you must save them.

-- On the Save group, click the Save button .
+- In the Save group, click the Save button .

 To save your edits without affecting the source data, save to a new file.
 In the Save group, click the Save As button , and specify a location and file name for the new file.